Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Face2PPG pipelines

 where $L$ is the total length of the PPG time series, $a$ is the average of the Euclidean distances between the successive points of the sample, $d$ is the Euclidean distance between the first point in the series and the point that provides the maximum distance with respect to the first point, and $n$ is $L/a$.
-We discard every region with a relative D\textsubscript{KFD} value below 0.85, as suggested in the literature.
+We calculate then the relative D\textsubscript{KFD} value by dividing the KFD index of a specific facial region by the global KFD index derived from the entire face, as shown in the following equation: